WesamJaffal-collab/Mobile-Management-System-Java-OOP/README.md

 ▶️ How to Run the Project
-Open the project in NetBeans, IntelliJ, or any Java IDE.
+1.Open the project in NetBeans, IntelliJ, or any Java IDE.

-Ensure the JDK is installed (JDK 8+ recommended).
+2.Ensure the JDK is installed (JDK 8+ recommended).

-Run the Project.java file.
+3.Run the Project.java file.

-The application will prompt you to enter smartphone details and filter them based on your budget.
+4.The application will prompt you to enter smartphone details and filter them based on your budget.